Trolleybuses in Castellón de la Plana

 The Castellón trolleybus system forms part of the public transport service in Castellón de la Plana (known as Castelló de la Plana in the Valencian language), Spain, where the service is branded as the "TRAM", for Transporte Metropolitano de la Plana.
 The trolleybus system opened in 2008 and consists of a single route, with bus-only lanes over the entire route and optical guidance over part.
 An earlier trolleybus system served Castellón from 1961 to 1966.

 First system

-The town's first trolleybus system opened on 18 July 1961, with two routes replacing a narrow-guage steam railway, one running east from Castellón to Grao de Castellón and the other running southwest to Villarreal.
+The town's first trolleybus system opened on 18 July 1961, with two routes replacing a narrow-gauge steam railway, one running east from Castellón to Grao de Castellón and the other running southwest to Villarreal.
 Its fleet included four trolleybuses built by Pegaso.
 It closed in 1966.

 Second system

 History

 One of the current system's original fleet of Irisbus trolleybuses loading at a stop.
 In the foreground are markings on the roadway for the optical guidance system.

 As part of its Strategic Infrastructure Plan, 2004–2010 (Pla d'Infraestructures Estratègiques 2004–2010), the Generalitat Valenciana (the local government) proposed construction of a new busway route in Castellón that would use trolleybuses fitted with optical guidance equipment.
 It was to be named TVR-Cas (Transporte en Via Reservada – Castellón).

 Construction of the new trolleybus system was underway by 2007, with an initial route between Jaume I University and Parque Ribalta.^{(ES)} Plans envisioned extensions to the surrounding towns of Benicàssim, Burriana, and Villarreal by 2009, but these were later shelved due to a lack of funding.
 Three Irisbus trolleybuses purchased for the first stage were delivered before the end of 2007.
 Earlier, starting in March 2007, trolleybus no. 1857 from the Lyon trolleybus system was borrowed and used for testing.
 The route crosses a new cable-stayed bridge over the Seco River, the 42 m Puente del Siglo XXI (or Pont del Segle XXI in Valencian), which was still under construction in February 2008, when the first test runs with the Irisbus vehicles started.
 The name of the service was changed from TVR-Cas to TRAM, for Transporte Metropolitano de la Plana, shortly before the line's 2008 opening.
 It is also designated as route T1.